 What It’s Like To Defect From North Korea

+Direct defections across the DMZ to South Korea are comparatively rare, with the most recent one taking place late last year.
 But defecting itself is nothing new.
-More than 30,000 North Koreans have fled the tightly-controlled country since the late 1990s, and it’s estimated that as many as one in a hundred North Koreans is a political prisoner, many of whom were caught trying to defect.
+More than 30,000 North Koreans have fled the tightly-controlled country since the late 1990s, and it’s been estimated that as many as one in a hundred North Koreans is a political prisoner, many of whom were caught trying to defect.

 In the 2014 documentary, Secret State of North Korea, FRONTLINE shined a spotlight on some defectors’ stories — finding that North Koreans are not just risking their lives to get out of the country, but also to crack the regime’s information barrier by smuggling information about the outside world back in.

 In the below excerpt from Secret State of North Korea, meet Jeong Kwang-Il, a former prison camp inmate who escaped to the South and went on to smuggle foreign films and TV shows into the North on thumb drives and DVDs.